Men’s Purity Weekend

 In the Peace and Love of Christ,

+P.S.
 Can you think of men who would benefit from attending such a Purity Weekend as this?
 How many can you think of?
 Two, five, ten?
 Well, start telling them about it, share the information that is on the Church’s website: ascensionofchristorthodoxchurchswmo.com, and get them to start planning on attending next year.
-You should start planning on bringing a large group of men from you church and your area.
-I plan on having a couple of dear Priest friends attend this upcoming year who will both be able to speak, and teach, but also counsel those who have needs.
-We will announce these when plans are finalized.
+You should start planning on bringing a group of men from you church and your area.